 How much does a taxi from Faro Airport cost?

-The price of a 4-person Uber from Faro Airport is usually around 15€.
+The price of a 4-person uber from Faro’s Airport to the area of the Golden Triangle is usually around 15€.
 A taxi that covers the same distance for the same number of people is more expensive and costs 25/30€ each way (50/60€ return).

 If it is a private taxi or a van the price will tend to be higher, however, depending on the number of people it carries it might end up being cheaper per person.